Chart Color Schemes

 The labour market in Bateau Bay - Killarney Vale demonstrates typical performance when compared to similar areas across Australia

-Between September 2024 and September 2025, employment levels increased by 2.4%, labour force by 3.2%, causing unemployment rate to rise by 0.8 percentage points.
+However, professional & technical services have lower representation at 4.8%, compared to the regional average of 11.5%.
+Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 2.4% while labour force increased by 3.2%, causing the unemployment rate to rise by 0.8 percentage points.
 In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment rate.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National forecasts from May-25 estimate national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bateau Bay - Killarney Vale's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections.
+National employment forecasts from Jobs and Skills Australia, as of May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bateau Bay - Killarney Vale's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment